-EMPLOYEE INFORMATION (To be completed by employee) Employee Number: City: Postal Code: Tel.
-No. (Home): Job Title: Job Location: Supervisor Name:

-EMPLOYEE CERTIFICATE OF INFORMATION AND RELEASE FOR PHYSICIAN TO REPORT MEDICAL INFORMATION

-I, the undersigned, acknowledge that the position which I hold is of a safety critical nature and that it is incumbent on me to report any medical condition that may constitute a threat to safe railway operations.
-I declare that the information that I have provided or will be providing to the treating physician is truthful and complete.
-I will report any serious new hypoglycemic episode to my physician and to the Chief Medical Officer.
-A significant hypoglycemic episode is defined as one which results in an impairment of alertness, judgment, senses and/or motor function, a loss of consciousness or which requires outside assistance.
-If I change positions, I will take a complete copy of my medical file related to diabetes with me for any further medical examination.
-I hereby authorize any physicians, hospital, medical clinic or other medical service provider to release to the office of the Chief Medical Officer any information concerning any medical condition that may be related to my diabetes that may constitute a threat to safe railway operations.
-I understand that this information will be reviewed for the purpose of making a fitness for duty determination.

-Signature of Employee: Date:

-INSTRUCTIONS TO PHYSICIAN:
+EMPLOYEE INFORMATION (To be completed by employee) Name: Employee Number: Address: City: Postal Code: Tel.
+No. (Home): Telephone No. (Work): Job Title: Supervisor Name: Job Location: EMPLOYEE CERTIFICATE OF INFORMATION AND RELEASE FOR PHYSICIAN TO REPOR MEDICAL INFORMATION г I, the undersigned, acknowledge that the position which I hold is of a safety critical nature and the incumbent on me to report any medical condition that may constitute a threat to safe railway oper declare that the information that I have provided or will be providing to the treating physician is true and complete.
+I will report any serious new hypoglycemic episode to my physician and to the Ch Medical Officer.
+A significant hypoglycemic episode is defined as one which results in an impairm alertness, judgment, senses and/or motor function, a loss of consciousness or which requires ou assistance.
+If I change positions, I will take a complete copy of my medical file related to diabeter me for any further medical examination.
+I hereby authorize any physicians, hospital, medical clin other medical service provider to release to the office of the Chief Medical Officer any information concerning any medical condition that may be related to my diabetes that may constitute a threat railway operations.
+I understand that this information will be reviewed for the purpose of making for duty determination. rations.
+I uthful nief ment of tside s with nic or n t to safe Signature of Employee: Date: INSTRUCTIONS TO PHYSICIAN: Physicians assessing individuals occupying a Safety Critical Position declared by Canadian Feder Regulations are responsible under the Railway Safety Act to notify the railway Chief Medical Office